dfcastellanos/MEPLS/doc/tutorial/step4.md

 In the following tutorial, we will consider an initial state with properties that differ from the renewed ones, as in this tutorial.
 However, the initial state will be dynamically constructed by simulating a sample deforming under creep conditions at some non-zero temperature.
-Also, we will see how run several instances of a simulation in parallel, which will improve the performance of the statistical sampling of the model.
+Also, we will see how to run several instances of a simulation in parallel, which will improve the performance of the statistical sampling of the model.